mfisher5/ParticipationNetworks/doc/Guide_To_Directed_Networks.md

 The position of the fisheries from left (2015) to right (2016) on the ‘x’ axis is according to the direction of vessel flow.
 In the early season, the only fishery which ‘lost’ vessels was the Dungeness crab fishery, and so the Dungeness crab fishery is the only one on the left (2015) side of the graph.

+Node size is proportional to the number of Dungeness crab vessels participating in each fishery or alternative in the given year.
+The 2015 Dungeness crab fishery node is the maximum size, because all vessels included in the graph participated in the Dungeness crab fishery during the 2015 crab year.

 In the example below, you can see that some vessels did not land any commercial fishery catch during the 2016 late season, represented by the directed edge which starts at the Dungeness crab fishery node and ends at the "No Fishing" node.

 ![early-network](https://github.com/mfisher5/ParticipationNetworks/blob/master/doc/img/early_directed_network_example.png?raw=true)